pwtail/readme/README.md

             kitchen_error(resp)
 ```

-Here you can see a regular synchronous django view.
+This is a regular sync django view.
 Except that `ws.send` cannot really be a synchronous call,
-if it is a server-sent message.
-However, we can imagine we have a separate service for sending messages, and
-`ws.send` delegates to it.
-So, a perfectly valid django view.
+as it is a server-sent message.
+But, we can imagine we have a separate sender service, so `ws.send` delegates to it.

-Now, we'll try to apply the above-stated approach for it.
-No real code at this stage yet, but we can imagine
-we have all of the following provided:
+In ordert to make this view use async, we need:

 - async database backend for django
-- async implementation of the http client
+- async implementation of the http client (check)
-- websocket server - this thing is always asynchronous
+- websocket server - this thing is always asynchronous (check)

-Now, what I'm trying to say is, all of the above can be hidden under the hood, as an implementation detail, the public API
-likely being shared with their sync counterparts.
-The code snippet above likely won't change at all.
+However, when we provide the above requirements, the code will look the same, or very similar.
+Also, it can be integrated with higher-level frameworks like drf without them knowing the I/O is async.

 **Some background**